Specific provisions pertaining to the performance of the contract

 1. The party entering into the contract as contracting authority shall make a written declaration on the acknowledgement of the performance of the contract (receipt of performance) or the refusal of such acknowledgement within 15 days from the date of the performance by the party entering into the contract as tenderer or the receipt of the written notification thereof.

-2. In case of construction contracts concluded for the carrying out of public works, if the delivery procedure is not started by the contracting authority upon the written notice (completion notice) of the party entering into the contract as tenderer within 15 days following the deadline defined in the contract as the deadline for starting the delivery procedure, or if it is started but, in light of Article 6:247 (2) of the Civil Code, not completed by the deadline defined in the contract, the party entering into the contract as contracting authority shall issue a receipt of performance upon the request of the party entering into the contract as tenderer.
+2. In case of construction contracts concluded for the carrying out of public works, if the delivery procedure is not started by the contracting authority upon the written notice (completion notice) of the party entering into the contract as tenderer within 15 days following the time limit defined in the contract as the time limit for starting the delivery procedure, or if it is started but, in light of Article 6:247 (2) of the Civil Code, not completed by the time limit defined in the contract, the party entering into the contract as contracting authority shall issue a receipt of performance upon the request of the party entering into the contract as tenderer.

 4. In case of public contracts carried out using subsidies, for the payment of suppliers, the entity obliged to make payment shall do so according to the rules to which the party entering into the contract as the contracting authority is subject, i.e. according to the rules set out in Article 6:130 (1)-(3) of the Civil Code, paragraph 3 herein or the government decree drawn up on the basis of the empowerment of this Act, respectively.